Moha2000-dev/Database-CourseDocumentationReport/README.md

 ##  Contents
 - `Database_Report.md` – The main detailed report.
 - `DBMS_MindMap.png` – Mind map illustrating the advantages of DBMS.
-- `References.md` – List of references used in the report.
 ---
 ##  Topics Covered